Skip to content

 “Zane Durant has been as impactful on the quarterback as anybody,” Franklin said following his press conference on Monday.
 “If you’re just strictly looking at a stat sheet, you wouldn’t know.”

-Durant put pressure on Kent State’s quarterback the entire game.
-There was even a play where he hit the guard with a quick swim move and got a hit on backup quarterback JD Sherrod, forcing an incompletion.
+Durant pressured Kent State’s quarterback the entire game.
+He even hit the guard with a quick swim move and got a hit on backup quarterback JD Sherrod, which forced an incompletion in the first quarter.

 And then there’s Max Granville, the freshman defensive end who reclassified from the class of 2025 and joined Penn State at the beginning of camp.
-Granville forced a fumble that was later overturned as incomplete.
+Granville nearly recorded a forced fumble, but it later was ruled an incomplete pass.

-With 15.5 sacks, former NFL defensive end Carl Nassib is the last Nittany Lion to total more than 10 sacks in a season (2015).
-Since then, Penn State’s pass rush has remained dominant, and James Franklin has constantly applauded the impact his players have that don’t find the stat sheets.
+With 15½ sacks in 2015, former NFL defensive end Carl Nassib is the last Nittany Lion with more than 10 in a season.
+Penn State’s pass rush has remained dominant, however, and Franklin has applauded the impact his players have that don’t find the stat sheets.

 In terms of shutting down the run game, Penn State dominated the Golden Flashes’ offensive line by executing in between the gaps — something Izzard pointed out as an issue against Bowling Green.

-Since the offseason, the defense needed to adjust to former Indiana head coach Tom Allen as the new defensive coordinator, with Carter moving from linebacker to defensive end, and the late arrival of Granville, among other wrinkles.
+The defense needed to adjust to former Indiana head coach Tom Allen as the new coordinator in the offseason, Carter moving from linebacker to defensive end, and the late arrival of Granville, among other wrinkles.

-Dennis-Sutton said that defensive line coach Deion Barnes has set a standard, and despite finishing with two tackles, Dennis-Sutton is upholding that “standard.”
+Dennis-Sutton said defensive line coach Deion Barnes has set a standard, and, despite finishing with two tackles, Dennis-Sutton is upholding it.

 » READ MORE: Follow the Inquirer's full coverage of Penn State athletics right here!